 It was 2018 when I was searching for personalities who are inspiring in a very special way.
 By chance, and without specifically looking for anything, I came across a video on the SoulPancake platform.
 On the screen, I see a woman saying the following sentence:

-I am just a human and wanted this body is gonna be gone.
+I am just a human and one day this body is gonna be gone.

 Ashley Eakin, Filmmaker

-It is Ashley Eakin who articulates these sentences.
+It is Ashley Eakin who articulates this sentence.
 The video is a feature.
 A video that gives extraordinary people the opportunity to be seen.
-The company itself advertises with the following sentences: “The Interweb’s GOAT source for uplifting videos about what it means to be human.”
+The company itself advertises with the following sentence: “The Interweb’s GOAT source for uplifting videos about what it means to be human.”
 At SoulPancake, the focus is on people – people who are real, unfiltered and have a story to tell.

 THE MIRROR MOMENT